International Baccalaureate Programme in Switzerland

 TOK is based on Philosophy and Epistemology which is designed to develop critical thinking skills.
 It also allows the student to appreciate different cultural perspectives.
 It consists of 100 hours of teaching throughout the two-year academic cycle.

-- CAS (Creativity, Action, Service)
+- CAS (Creativity, Activity, Service)

 CAS is designed to enable students to become global citizens.
 These activities are emphasised in life outside of the school, thus bringing a counterbalance to the academic nature of the DP programme.